zorkzou/G2C4/README.md

 ## Some tips

 1. In the case of single layer system (i.e. without using the `oniom` keyword), the `external` keyword activates the geometry optimization procedure in Cartesian coordinates, which converges quite slow.
-Z-matrix coordinates with `opt(zmat)` converges much faster.
-An `oniom` calculation has no such a problem since redundand internal coordinates being used by default.
+Z-matrix coordinates with `opt(zmat)` converge much faster.
+The `oniom` calculation has no such a problem since redundand internal coordinates being used by default.